leifoolsen/webpack2-boilerplate/README.md

 * `build`: bundle the app to the dist dir using development settings
 * `build:prod`: bundle the app to the dist dir using production settings
 * `start:build`: run Express sever with the generated bundle, serving files at http://localhost:8000
+* `precommit`: husky run command for the git pre-commit hook

 ## Test the bundle
 * `npm run build:prod`